-Natchez Adams County Airport to host fly-in this weekend - Mississippi's Best Community Newspaper
+Natchez-Adams County Airport to host fly-in this weekend - Mississippi's Best Community Newspaper

-Natchez Adams County Airport to host fly-in this weekend
+Natchez-Adams County Airport to host fly-in this weekend

-NATCHEZ — This Saturday, more than 60 planes will be parked in the apron of the Natchez Adams County Airport for the first of what organizers hope will become an annual fly-in event.
+NATCHEZ — This Saturday, more than 60 planes will be parked on the apron of the Natchez-Adams County Airport for the first of what organizers hope will become an annual fly-in event.

 With 62 pilots already registered and counting, Director of Aviation Richard Nelson said his hopes are very high.